 Nancy Wells is an environmental psychologist who studies people's relationship to the built and natural environment through the life course.
 Her studies have focused on residential environments -- housing and neighborhoods -- and more recently schools.
 Dr. Wells completed a joint PhD in Psychology and Architecture at the University of MIchigan; and then NIMH post-doctoral training at the University of California, Irvine.

 Research in the Wells lab focuses primarily on the effects of the environment on health and health behaviors.
-Current projects explore the role of nature in human health as well as how environment and policy can affect ecological behaviors.
+Current projects explore the role of nature in human health as well as how environmental factors can affect ecological behaviors.
 Past projects have examined the influence of housing quality on mental health; the effect of nature on children's cognitive functioning and psychological well-being; as well as the influence of neighborhood characteristics on physical activity.
-Recently, efforts focused on a large study of school gardens' influence on children's physical activity, fruit and vegetable consumption, and ecological literacy.
-Using a combination of surveys, direct observation, accelerometry, photography, and interviews, the team's efforts aimed to understand what makes a difference in children's health.
+More recently, efforts focused on a large study of school gardens' influence on children's physical activity, fruit and vegetable consumption, and ecological literacy.

 Rollings, KA & Wells, NM (2018).
 Cafeteria Assessment for Elementary Schools (CAFES): Development, reliability testing, and predictive validity analysis.
 BMC Public Health,18 (1), 1154. doi: 10.1186/s12889-018-6032-2

 Pinter-Wollman, N., Jelik A., & Wells, N.M.
 (2018).
 The impact of the built environment on health behaviors and disease transmission in social systems.
 Philosophical Transactions of the Royal Society B., 373 (1753), 20170245.